 In this funding period a plugin framework was developed for FEBio that allowed users to create customized additions without the need for modifying or recompiling the FEBio source code.
 This plugin feature allows users to extend almost every part of FEBio, such as adding a new material model, customizing or extending the plot file output, coupling FEBio to other codes, and much more.

 Initially, FEBio did not take advantage of parallel architectures on desktop computers, at least not directly.
 Support for parallelization was a result of using third-party parallel linear solver libraries.
-Later on, the serial parts of the code were parallelized using OpenMP.
+During this funding period, the serial parts of the code were parallelized using OpenMP.
 The parts of FEBio that were most time consuming were identified and, where possible, were rewritten with support for OpenMP.
 This initial effort resulted in some encouraging benchmarks and significant speedups for certain types of analysis.

 Several quadratic tetrahedral formulations were also implemented during this grant period.
 These elements are an attractive alternative to linear tetrahedral elements since they maintain the advantages of tetrahedral mesh generation.
 In addition, they perform similarly and sometimes even better, both in terms of computational cost and in terms of accuracy, than the “gold standard” linear hexahedral element.
 This makes quadratic tetrahedral elements attractive for modeling the often complex geometries encountered in computational biomechanics problems.